marksutton/EART40003-Programming-for-Geoscientists/index.md

 Introduction
 ============

 This site is intended as a 'rolling reference' for the ESE module EART40003 Programming for Geoscientists.
-It will be expanded each week to include the new reference information provided as separate PDFs.
+It now contains material from the whole course.

 Use these documents to search for definitions, aspects of python syntax, methods and functions etc that we have covered.